heyjhun/heyjhun.github.io/_posts/random-thoughts/2019-10-18-leave-we-are-broken-people.md

 One realization that I got from this is that no matter how much effort you put in making sure that you are one hundred percent in good terms with all your colleagues and boss, there will always be an instance that it won’t.

 Good luck to you my friend.
 You can do it.
 It is not like the end of the world.
-There is a lot more out there.
+There is a lot more out there to explore there.